fbpx

 RIXS INSTRUMENT

-The RIXS endstation is composed of an in-house developed soft X-ray spectrometer based on a VLS cylindrical diffraction grating (2000 l/mm) and a high spatial resolution area detector (EMCCD RIXSCAM2).
+The RIXS endstation is composed by an inhouse developed soft X-ray spectrometer based on a VLS cylindrical diffraction grating (2000 l/mm) and a high spatial resolution area detector (EMCCD RIXSCAM2).
 The spectrometer is connected to a main chamber with differentially pumped rotatable flange that allows continuous rotation under vacuum.
-The radiation scattered by the sample is collected in the horizontal plane at a variable angle of 30-150 deg relative to the incident X rays.
-They are dispersed by a cylindrical VLS grating into a set of 2 EMCCD detectors that perform single photon counting.
-A high-precision manipulator with 4 axis (X, Y, Z, theta) performs the positioning of the samples in the X-ray beam and rotation to control the momentum transfer direction relative to the sample surface.
+The radiation scattered by the sample is collected in the horizontal plane at a variable 2q angle of 30-150 deg relative to the incident X-rays.
+They are dispersed by a cylindrical VLS grating into a set of 2 EMCCD detectors that performs single photon counting.
+A high precision manipulator with 4 axis (X, Y, Z, theta) performs positioning of the samples in the X-ray beam and rotation to control the momentum transfer direction relative to the sample surface.

 Experiment Information STATUS